-APM lets you define more than one datasheet for a given family.
-For example, members of the Pump family have many pieces of data that can be recorded for them (e.g., maintenance, engineering, reliability, cost, inspection, design, drawing, project, etc.).
-A datasheet containing all of these data fields would be very large and difficult to navigate.
+GE Digital APM lets you define more than one datasheet for a given family.
+For example, equipment records may contain many pieces of data including maintenance, engineering, reliability, cost, inspection, design, drawing, project, etc. A datasheet containing all these data fields would be very large and difficult to navigate.